 PRAYERS OF INTERCESSION

-Merciful Father, accept these prayers for the sake of your Son Jesus Christ, our Lord.
-Amen.
+Merciful father accept these prayers in the name of your son our saviour Jesus Christ.

 As our Saviour taught us so we pray: